Facebook Design Systems

 Move Fast & Break Things with Scalable Infrastructure

-Facebook's "Move fast and break things" motto created design debt by prioritizing speed over consistency and long-term maintainability.
-However, the mindset has shifted to "Move Fast With Stable Infrastructure."
-The goal of the design system is to build scalable design infrastructure through accurate and high-quality systems, reducing design debt.
+Facebook's "Move fast and break things" motto prioritized speed over consistency, leading to design debt.
+The shift to "Move Fast With Stable Infrastructure" aims to build scalable and high-quality systems, reducing design debt through the design system.

 PRIMARY GOAL